What is FOXG1 Syndrome?

 Are there treatments or cures?

 None of the FOXG1 mutations have treatments or cures.
-There are treatments for symptoms, such as epilepsy medication, sleep aids, acid reflux medications, etc.
+There are treatments for symptoms, such as epilepsy medication, sleep aids, acid reflux medications, and surgeries to ease breathing, eating, vision or back and spine issues.

 What is the life expectancy for FOXG1 Syndrome?